 The solution provided can only be used if the GTM is the enterprise version, which is called GTM 360.
 This version provides a couple of new, unique features compared to the free version of GTM.

-One of the improvements that comes with GTM 360 is the unlimited workspaces.
+One of the improvements that come with GTM 360 is unlimited workspaces.
 The free version has only three workspaces, but the enterprise version no longer has this restriction.

 The most important feature, and the reason why this solution can only be implemented with GTM 360, is zones.
 Basically, the new architecture that solves the size limit issue and improves the page load timing is based on this feature.